tregua87/sgxmonitor-artifact/README.md

 ```
 ./run_compileall.sh
 ```
-This operations should take max 10 minutes.
+This operation should take max 10 minutes.

 ### Model Extractor (Section 7.2.3 -- Table 2)

-The this script kicks the symbolic execution.
+The script kicks the symbolic execution.
 This part might take few hours.
 ```
 run_analysis.sh
 ```
 **Important:** We implement timeout for the symbolic execution through `timedecoretor` of Python.
-However, we empirically verified that this approach sometime does not stop the execution.
+However, we observed that this approach sometime does not stop the execution.
 This bug is over our control.
-Therefore, if the analysis does not stop after 3 hours (or the machine memory reaches 100% -- `top`), we *strongly* suggset to stop the execution and rely on the pre-compiled models that can be downloaded with the following command:
+Therefore, if the analysis does not stop after 3 hours (or the machine memory reaches 100% -- `top`), we *strongly* suggest stopping the execution (i.e., `Ctrl+C`) and use the pre-compiled models, that can be installed with the following command:
 ```
-./download_precompiled_model.sh
+./get_precompiled_model.sh
 ```

 Once obtained the models, you can print the content of Table 2 with the following script: